nila-max/sparky-aptus-appcenter/README.md

 Sparky APTus AppCenter
 This tool helps you keep your system up to date and clean, install and remove packages.
-It is a lightweight gui frontend to APT and DPKG tools.
+It is a lightweight gui frontend to APT and DPKG tools

 Copyright (C) 2020-2023 Paweł Pijanowski and others, see copyright file.